officialErnests/page-ring/packages/gif/README.md

-# gif
+# 🌸 gif

-This is the animated gif for the webring widget + website, made with [Remotion](https://www.remotion.dev/).
+An animated GIF of a flower, made with [Remotion](https://www.remotion.dev/).

 ## Develop